Abhi-Marshall/temp/readme.md

-The tutorials related things are written in ipad !! testing git commit
+The tutorials related script are written in ipad !!